 Check out this primer on bullet journaling

-New to bullet journaling and don’t quite know what goes where?
+New to bullet journaling and don’t quite know where to start or what goes where?
 Don’t worry, we’ve got you covered in that department.

-If you’re a bullet journal beginner, we suggest that you check out this in-depth post we’ve previously cooked up before reading the rest of the article below.
+If you’re a beginner in dot grid journaling, we suggest that you check out this in-depth post we’ve previously cooked up before reading the rest of the article below.
 This post will help you get up to speed with the entire bullet journaling process.

 Don’t worry, it’s pretty easy to digest!
 You’ll get the hang of the basics in no time.